Cute fluffy cat licking a person’s face in a colorful high-impact YouTube thumbnail with bold text and cinematic lighting. cat-zy

 Grooming Hierarchies in Feline Communities

 Grooming in cats is more than keeping clean.
 It’s a complex social act that sets up hierarchies and strengthens bonds.
-Dominant cats groom the lower ones to show love and claim their place.
+Dominant cats groom others to show love.
+You can reciprocate this bond and reduce the need for them to lick your face by using high-quality soft deshedding grooming brushes to mimic that maternal touch.

 Why Cats Appoint Themselves as Personal Hygienists